top of page

 As a consultant, you are not looking for big-time sponsorship deals, low-ticket course sales, or significant book deals.
 If you were, then you likely wouldn't be reading this post, and my advice to you would be different!

-In other words, you don't need a lot of impressions to achieve your goals.
+You don't need a lot of impressions to achieve your goals.
 Instead, you need to get in front of the right people, and to convert those people into clients.
+That's what's going to help you make the impact and income you want as a consultant.

 Tracking followers and impressions causes three specific problems.
 Here's what they are, and what to do instead.

-Problem 1) When you're pursuing traditional LinkedIn metrics, you write posts for the masses, not for your ideal client.
-If your posts don't resonate with your ideal clients, they won’t take the next step to work with you.
+When you pursue traditional LinkedIn metrics, you write posts for the masses, not for your ideal client.
+When your posts don't resonate with your ideal clients, they won’t take the next step to book a call.
+That's why you don't yet get leads.

-Solution 1) Instead of writing for the masses, write for your ideal client.
+Solution: Instead of writing for the masses, write for your ideal client.
 Pretend you're writing to one specific prospect (picture them as you write!), and share a recent insight or address a common question that you know would benefit them.
-Posting consistently builds trust and keeps you at the top of potential clients' minds.

-Solution 2) Instead of worrying about engagement, focus on writing high-quality posts that you're proud of and create a consistent posting schedule (e.g. twice a week).
-When you do that, you'll naturally attract interest in your work.
+Solution: Instead of hyper-fixating on the engagement numbers that LinkedIn shows you, focus on writing high-quality posts that you're proud of.
+Then, create a consistent posting schedule (e.g. twice a week), and stick to it.
+When you do that, you'll naturally attract interest in your work, build trust, and stay top of mind for your potential consulting clients.

-Solution 3) Instead of directing so much energy toward your LinkedIn metrics, focus on a different metric: number of leads!
-You can track this by creating a lead list and noting how many conversations you started in one week.
+Solution: Instead of directing so much energy toward your posting metrics, focus on a different metric: number of leads!
+You can track this by creating a lead list and noting how many conversations you started in one week (I give this lead list template to all my clients... more on that below).

 (Sending direct messages can feel intimidating to many business owners.
 That's why I wrote this short blog to dive into why you dread sending direct messages on LinkedIn and what to do about it.)

-“But if my posts get more reach, doesn't that result in more clients?"
+You may be wondering, “But if my posts get more reach, won't that result in more clients?"

-Not necessarily!
 If you’re attracting people who aren’t your ideal clients, your visibility won't translate into more business.
-Instead of trying to reach the masses, focus on delivering value to your niche audience (solution 1), write consistent, high-quality posts (solution 2), and track the direct outreach you do (solution 3).
+So instead of trying to reach the masses, focus on delivering value to your niche audience (solution 1), write consistent, high-quality posts (solution 2), and track the direct outreach you do (solution 3).

 You don't have to figure out LinkedIn on your own